Skip to Content

 See The Grok key-value transformer.

-Reduce data scan sizes by directly querying raw logs
+New feature: Reduce data scan sizes by directly querying raw logs

 Log searches now support querying raw log tables directly from the data lake without joining with the pattern lookup table.
 This new query mode provides faster query execution when pattern information is not needed.
 You can use this option in the Data Explorer UI or the Grepr REST API.